dogtagpki/jss/docs/usage/capabilities_list.md

 ========================================
 First build jss according to the instructions here [README](../../README.md)
-You should see in the build directory tests_jss4.jar which is what contains the application along with the regular tests.
+You should see in the build directory tests_jss.jar which is what contains the application along with the regular tests.
 From the `jss/build` directory execute